GaspardPO/kata-number-to-french-converter/README.md

 71 = 60 + 11 = "soixante-et-onze"
 81 = 4*20 + 1 = "quatre-vingt-un"
 91 = 4*20 + 11 = "quatre-vingt-onze"

+## 100 and more
+One hundred is "cent".
+Then the rule is joining this and the rest with a dash:
+130 = 100 + 30 = "cent-trente"

+_**plural form of "cent"**
+Like 80, 100 can be plural if it ends a word and then takes an S: "cents"
+200 = 2 * 100 = "deux-cents"
+When "cent" is not ending the word, then it is not plural:
+252 = 2 * 100 + 52 = "deux-cent-cinquante-deux"